Section 3.1: Bifurcations - introduction

 -x

-This is known as a bifurcation diagram.
+This is known as a Bifurcation diagram.
+[Note the Independent Variable on the Horizontal Axis]

 Now this slice is just the flow line you all know and love, if you tilt your head to the left.